rootidle10/Pixelized-/README.md

 2 - put it in the back folder (Pixelized/back/composer.phar)

-3 - Copy the .env.example and rename it .env ( because github doesnt take the .env)
+3 - Copy the .env.example file and rename it .env (dont delete the original .env.example because github doesnt take the .env, so it needs to be here)

 4 - go in the folder Pixelized/back